-HOW TO OBSERVE
+HOW TO OBSERVE #NationalLoyaltyDay

-First observed in 1921 as “Americanization Day,” this holiday was intended to counterbalance the Communist celebration of Labor Day on May Day.
+First observed in 1921 as Americanization Day, the holiday counterbalanced the Communist celebration of Labor Day on May Day.
 On July 18, 1958, U.S. Congress (Public Law 85-529) made the day an official holiday.
 President Dwight D. Eisenhower proclaimed May 1, 1959, the first official observance of Loyalty Day.
 Each year since its inception as a legal holiday in 1958, every President has recognized the day with an official proclamation.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!